 Applications from candidates who do not fully meet these criteria but have experience in the subject area are welcomed.
-These applicants will follow the Bradford College Recognition of Prior Learning (RPL) and Recognition oplaf Prior Experiential Learning (RPEL) policy/procedure.
+These applicants will follow the Bradford College Recognition of Prior Learning (RPL) and Recognition of Prior Experiential Learning (RPL) policy/procedure.

 Applications from GOC registrants who have completed their programme of study and wish to progress onto the BSc degree are welcome.
-Such progression would be considered in line with the College RPL and RPEL policy which is based on the University's regulations and policy.
+Such progression would be considered in line with the College RPL/RPEL policy which is based on the University's regulations and policy.
+Each RPL/RPEL application will be reviewed on a case-by-case basis.